Frequently Asked Questions

 Often, family caregivers have similar questions for which they need honest and informative answers, something we fully understand.
 We’ve assembled a group of frequently asked questions along with some helpful responses.

-I have read there are stages of Alzheimer’s.
-Can you tell me what they are?
+I have read there are three stages of Alzheimer's.
+What are they?

 As Alzheimer’s advances, it rarely fits neatly into categories or stages.
 Each person’s experience with the disease is somewhat different.
 Yet, certain behaviors and problems occur often enough that it is possible to describe the disease in three major stages: Early, Middle and Late.
 All three stages involve changes in the person’s ability to think and do things for themselves.
 Here’s an abbreviated picture of the symptoms and behaviors associated with the three stages of Alzheimer’s.